 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it before another journal for consideration.
+That is, the submission has NOT been simultaneously submitted to another journal.

 - The date and status of the submission/revision are noted on the document.
 For example: Initial submission: June 5, 2018.
 Revision according to peer reviewers' comments: June 20, 2018.
 Comments on copyedit: June 25, 2018, etc.

 - For submissions that include references, in-text citations and the reference list adhere to the AUTHOR-DATE format of The Chicago Manual of Style.
 Where available, DOIs (or URLs) for electronic references have been provided.